How Brantley Gilbert Went from Keeping a Bottle 'Within Arm's Reach' to Kicking Addiction

 There was shame – “Nobody wakes up one morning and goes, ‘I want to be a drunk and a pill addict.’
 I definitely wasn’t raised that way.” – and fear: “I was building a house at the time and I remember calling my manager and going, ‘Hey man are they pouring concrete for my house today?
 Tell them to stop.
 I don’t know if I’m gonna be able to afford this house.
 I don’t know if I can play a show.
 Just the thought of being on an airplane is freaking me out.’
 I didn’t remember the last time I had written a song without a bunch of liquor and stuff in me.
 It was terrifying.”

 A surprise visitor helped ease his fears.
 Fellow artist, and recovering addict, Keith Urban showed up at the facility for a pep talk – “one of the best things that could have happened to me in my life,” Gilbert says.
 “I remember him telling me, “Hey man, it’s gonna be scary, it’s gonna freak you out, but it’s gonna be beautiful.’
-That was the opposite of the way I felt, and it that gave me that extra kick to go, ‘I can do this.’”
+That was the opposite of the way I felt, and it gave me that extra kick to go, ‘I can do this.’”

 Since leaving rehab, he hasn’t had a drink, but he does admit to a little recreational weed use: “I am a Willie Nelson fan and I do smoke from time to time!” he says with a laugh.
 “There are folks going on several years without anything at all and I’m so proud for them… but I’m not that guy.”